Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey

 \section{A Typology of Goal Representations in the Literature}

 Now that we defined the problem of interest and the overall framework to tackle it, we can start reviewing relevant approaches from the literature and how they fit in this framework.
 This section presents a typology of the different kinds of goal representations found in the literature.
 Each goal is represented by a pair: 1) a \textit{goal embedding} and 2) a goal-conditioned reward function.
 Figure~\ref{fig:envs} also provides visuals of the main environments used by the autotelic approaches presented in this paper.

-\subsection{Goals as choices between multiple objectives}
+\subsection{Goals as Choices Between Multiple Objectives}

 Goals can be expressed as a list of different objectives the agent can choose from.